wyeworks/blog/source/_posts/2015-06-11-rails-api-backend-for-backbone.markdown

 <pre>git clone git://github.com/rails/rails.git</pre>

-Now we must run the `rails new` command in the following manner, in order to make sure that our generated project will point to our local copy of the Rails source code:
+Now we must run the `rails new` command in the folder where the repo was cloned.
+In order to have our generated project pointing to our local copy of the Rails source code, we need to run this command in the following manner:

-<pre>bundle exec railties/exe/rails new <parent-folder-path>/my_api_app --api --edge</pre>
+<pre>bundle exec railties/exe/rails new &lt;parent-folder-path&gt;/my_api_app --api --edge</pre>

 It's a good idea to specify a path for the generated project, so we avoid creating the Rails API application inside the Rails source code folder.
 That explains the `<parent-folder-path>` placeholder in the example below.